 Appropriately Uses Anti-Anxiety Medication

-This datapoint measures the percent of long-term stay residents who were administered antianxiety medication.
-These medications are given to patients suffering from anxiety or depression.
+This is an indication of the percent of long-term stay residents who are administered antianxiety drugs.
+These drugs are typically prescribed to patients suffering from anxiety or depression.

 Managing Depression Among Residents